Types of periodic tables

-Since Dimitri Mendeleev formulated the periodic law in 1871, and published an associated periodic table of chemical elements, authors have experimented with varying types of periodic tables including for teaching, aesthetic or philosophical purposes.
+Since Dimitri Mendeleev formulated the periodic law in 1871, and published an associated periodic table of chemical elements, authors have experimented with varying types of periodic tables for teaching, aesthetic or philosophical purposes.

-Earlier, in 1869, Mendeleev had mentioned different layouts including short, medium, and even cubic forms.
+Earlier, in 1869, Mendeleev had mentioned different layouts including short, medium, or even cubic forms.
 It appeared to him that the latter (three-dimensional) form would be the most natural approach but that "attempts at such a construction have not led to any real results".
 On spiral periodic tables, "Mendeleev...steadfastly refused to depict the system as [such]...His objection was that he could not express this function mathematically."

 Typology

 In 1934, George Quam, a chemistry professor at Long Island University, New York, and Mary Quam, a librarian at the New York Public Library compiled and published a bibliography of 133 periodic tables using a five-fold typology: I. short; II. long (including triangular); III. spiral; IV. helical, and V. miscellaneous.

-In 1952, Moeller expressed disdain as to the many types of periodic table:
+In 1952, Therald Moeller expressed disdain as to the many types of periodic table:

 The literature is replete with suggested (and discarded) modifications of the M periodic table.
 In fact so many modifications have appeared that one is tempted to conclude that practically every author has his [sic] own concept of what a workable arrangement must be.
 Unfortunately, the majority of the tabulations proposed are either unwieldy or utterly worthless, and only a few valuable suggestions have been made.
 Geometry does not permit of an arrangement which is sufficiently ideal to serve all the required purposes equally well.
 Thus the many three-dimensional models, embracing globes, helices, cones, prisms, castles, etc., are interesting but lacking in utility.
 To a lesser extent, the more involved two-dimensional arrangements do little toward solving the difficulty, and essentially the only suggestions as to modifications which are truly constructive are those centering in reflection of electronic configurations.

 Certainly the most useful of these modifications, and at the same time one of the earliest to be proposed, is the so-called long or [18-column]...table.

 In 1954, Tomkeieff referred to the three principal types of periodic table as helical, rectilinear, and spiral.
 He added that, "unfortunately there also a number of freaks".

 In 1974 Edward Mazurs, a professor of chemistry, published a survey and analysis of about seven hundred periodic tables that had been published in the preceding one hundred years; he recognized short, medium, long, helical, spiral, series tables, and tables not classified.

 In 1999 Mark Leach, a chemist, inaugurated the INTERNET database of Periodic Tables.
-It has over 1200 entries as of May 2023.
+It has over 1300 entries as of December 2025.
 While the database is a chronological compilation, specific types of periodic tables that can be searched for are spiral and helical; 3-dimensional; and miscellaneous.

 For convenience, periodic tables may be typified as either: 1. short; 2. triangular; 3. medium; 4. long; 5. continuous (circular, spiral, lemniscate, or helical); 6. folding; or 7. spatial.
 Tables that defy easy classification are counted as type 8. unclassified.